Genokarma/tutorials/README.md

-# Galaxy-Australia training
+# Galaxy Australia training

-Tutorials on how to use Galaxy-Au.
+Tutorials on how to use Galaxy Austratlia.

-Forked from sepsis-omics and being updated for Galaxy-Au.
+Forked from sepsis-omics and being updated for Galaxy Australia.

 ## Deployment